 Opportunities for prescribed burning to achieve/emulate ecological or resource management objectives may be considered.
-These management objectives will be developed with public consultation prior to any prescribed burning, and reflected in this document, which provides management direction for this conservation reserve.
+These management objectives will be developed with public consultation prior to any prescribed burning, and reflected in the document that provides management direction for this conservation reserve.
 Plans for any prescribed burning will be developed in accordance with the MNR Prescribed Burn Planning Manual, and the Class Environmental Assessment for Provincial Parks and Conservation Reserves (approval pending).

 Defining compatible uses, enforcing regulations and monitoring and mitigating issues will protect all earth and life science features.
 Industrial activities such as commercial timber harvest and new hydro generation will not be permitted within the conservation reserve.
 Permits for fuel-wood will not be issued.
 New energy transmission, communication and transportation corridors or construction of facilities are not permitted within the boundaries of the conservation reserve.
 Such structures negatively impact the quality of the representative features that require protection.
 Alternatives should be reviewed via larger landscape planning processes.
+New roads for resource extraction will not be permitted.
 Other activities that do not pass a Test of Compatibility will be prohibited (MNR Policy 3.03.05, 1997).